C-Div/nano/README.md

 Configuration for items, being item scaling and item drop scaling.
 #### `Loot`
 Configuration for mob loot, being loot scaling.
+> Note that even if enabled, the loot scaling does **not** apply to modded entities, see API Registries for that.
 #### `Pathfinding`
 Configuration for mob pathfinding, being pathfinding scaling and pathfinding minimum scaling.
 > Note that even if enabled, the pathfinding scaling does **not** apply to modded entities, see API Registries for that.